-In contrast, using a hypermedia-based front end gives you a lot more freedom in picking the back end technology you want to use.
+In contrast, building a Hypermedia-Driven Application gives you a lot more freedom in picking the back end technology you want to use.
 Your decision can be based on the domain of your application, what languages and server software you are familiar with or are passionate about, or just what you feel like trying out.

 You certainly aren’t writing your server-side logic in HTML!
 And every major programming language has at least one good web framework and templating library that can be used to handle HTTP requests cleanly.

 If you are doing something in big data, perhaps you’d like to use Python, which has tremendous support for that domain.